 - Regularly wash and clean your cat’s food bowl to remove lingering food scents

-- Ensure that your cat enjoys its food – both brand and type
+- Ensure that your cat enjoys the brand and type of food

 - Make sure that your cat is not filling up elsewhere.
 Keep them inside if necessary